rbrich/xcikit/docs/script/machine.md

 - base pointer: parameters and non-locals are below, local values above

-The base pointer is accessible to program via instructions which take offset from current base as parameter.
+The base pointer is accessible to program via instructions which take offset from current base as their parameter.

 ### Calling convention